IGLADI/ELK-integration-project/README.md

 chmod go-w ./heartbeat/heartbeat.yml
 ```

 Then you need to import `export.ndjson` into `Saved Objects` and you should see the dashboard appear in kibana.
+(If we add the volumes into the repo this will not be needed anymore)